 Answer the phone

 Providing a service should be your first priority.
 Customers who try to contact your business but are left frustrated will not return.
 Perhaps you don’t have the capacity to have someone manning phones all day.
-In this instance consider a call forwarding service oral the very least and answering service which give strong assurance that the call will be responded to within a certain timescale.
+In this instance consider a call forwarding service or at the very least and answering service which give strong assurance that the call will be responded to within a certain timescale.
 Ensure this then happens!

 Ideally, if you have a lot of phone calls to your business you should invest in someone to manage them.
 A human voice (rather than a robotic one) at the end of the line instantly shows you value your customers.
 Then make sure this individual is properly trained and knows clearly how to respond to phone enquiries.
 This is the first contact many people may have with your business, make sure it is a great one.